 The recordings of the choir can be purchased from the Cathedral’s gift store:

 - Choral Music of the Liturgical Year (1999)

 - Divine Liturgy of St. John Chrysostom by Theodore Bogdanos (2001)

 - Divine Liturgy of the Greek Orthodox Church by Steve Cardiasmenos (2005)

-Brothers John and Angelo Fotopoulos have been playing Greek events for over 40 years in Chicago and the mid-west.
+Etho Ellas – Brothers John and Angelo Fotopoulos have been playing Greek events for over 40 years in Chicago and the Midwest.
 When John moved from Chicago to Denver, he met other performers, including guitarist George Andretsos and formed Etho Ellas in 1995.
-Now in 2016, dependent on venue, the band will feature up to four musicians and gwo vocalists, male and female.
-Performing this year are John Fotopoulos on Bouzouki, Angelo Fotopoulos on Keyboards, George Andretsos on Guitar, Lou Brown on Bass and Manoulis Opados, singer.
-The group has performed the Denver Greek Festival 15 times, and will be performing daily on the main stage, playing traditionial and modern Greek music, and will accompany some of the dance groups from the Hellenic Dance Academy.
+Currently, the band is comprised of up to four musicians and two vocalists.
+John Fotopoulos is on bouzouki; Angelo Fotopoulos on keyboards; George Andretsos on guitar and Manoulis Opados on vocals.
+The group has performed at the Denver Greek Festival for several years, playing traditional and modern Greek music, and accompanying some of the dance groups from the Hellenic Dance Academy on the main stage.

 The Brokalakis Trio.
 Yannis Brokalakis, Pavli Papadakis and Evan Andretsos make up the Brokalakis Trio Performing for the 2nd time at The Denver Greek Festival.
 The trio will perform traditional Cretan music throughout the weekend in the court yard and main stage as well as performing live for the Idomeneas during the adult group shows.